Sibel Roller is a writer of twentieth century nonfiction and fiction, focusing on stories of courage and resilience in the face of war.

 ‘A book that has much to teach us but that wears its wisdom lightly, it deserves to be widely read.’

-— Daniel Smith, non-fiction author
+— Daniel Smith, author of over 30 non-fiction books

 ‘Combining memoir, testimony and history, she provides a rare insight into the camp, as well as a fitting tribute to those who died and those who survived.’